ucbrise/clipper-website/content/_index.md

 Clipper is a low-latency prediction serving system for machine learning.
 Clipper makes it simple to integrate machine learning into user-facing serving systems.

-Clipper packages arbitrary python function and/or your pre-trained machine learning models into a Docker container and serve it for prediction by exposing a REST endpoint.
-Currently, Clipper provide out-of-the-box support for:

-- Arbitrary pure python function
-- Python ML Libraries: Scikit-Learn, PySpark, XGBoost
-- Python Deep Learning Libraries: PyTorch, Tensorflow, MXNet
-- R models

 The simplest way to start using Clipper is to use the Clipper Admin Python tool to start a local Clipper cluster using Docker.
 Read the [container orchestration guide]({{< relref "tutorials/container_managers.md" >}}) to learn about other ways to run Clipper, including on Kubernetes.